markpatton/pass-uber-interleaved/pass-core/pass-core-metadataschema-service/README.md

 ## HTTP Error Responses
 The service will return the following HTTP error responses:
 - 400 - Bad Request
-  - This is returned when the request body is not valid JSON or when the request body is not a list of repository URIs.
+  - This is returned when the request body is not valid list of comma separated entity Ids
 - 409 - Conflict
   - This is returned when a schema is unable to be merged or when a schema fetch failed.
 - 500 - Internal Server Error